icgc-dcc/dcc-portal/dcc-portal-api/API.md

 ### Basics
 Before we get started, it might be a good idea to keep the following diagram fresh in your mind.
-It shows a very simplified representation of the API's core functions:
+It shows a very simplified representation of the API's core functions and flow of data:
 ![Simplified Organization](docs-resources/rsr-diagram.png)

 The diagram shows the three most important packages / units of organization within the project.